buqeye/LearningFromData/LectureNotes/content/Basics/lecture_02.md

         How do you know if a distribution with a known functional form     has been correctly sampled?
         :::{admonition} Answer
         :class: dropdown
-        When the samples are histogrammed, they approach the     distribution function more closely as the number of samples     increases.
+        When the samples are histogrammed (and normalized), they approach the distribution function more closely as the number of samples increases.
         :::
         ::::